 A quick note on the Google acquisition

-It's currently unclear what the future holds for Fitbit, whether it sees the company continuing to create and release its own smartwatches, Google building Fitbit integration into Wear OS on the platform level, or Google working with Fitbit to create a "Pixel Watch" of sorts.
+It's still unclear exactly what the future holds for Fitbit, whether it sees the company continuing to create and release its own smartwatches, Google building Fitbit integration into Wear OS on the platform level, or Google working with Fitbit to create a "Pixel Watch" of sorts.
+Given that the new Fitbit Versa 3 adds Google Assistant to the mix of features, we're already starting to get a taste of what's to come.

 Fitbit's best smartwatch yet.